uppedtrout/Better-config/README.md

 the Priest has ascended to that step on the Ladder of Lights and gained entrance to that Sacred City.
 The Signs should be engraved on parchment or sealed in clay and placed upon the altar at the Calling.
 And in the perfumes should be of cedar, and strong, sweet- smelling resins.
-And the Calling be to the North.Downloaded from www.holybooks.com The First Name is MARDUK
+And the Calling be to the North.
+The First Name is MARDUK
 The Lord of Lords, master of Magicians.
 His Name should not be called except when no other will do, and it is the most terrible responsibility to do so.
 The Word of His Calling